Fast, Secure, and Downright Reliable

 A hacking attack is the worst thing to happen to a website.
 It puts both you and your clients' sensitive data at risk and severely damages your businesses reputation.
-Unfortunately, around 30,000 websites get hacked, and many of those sites are owned by small business owners.
+Unfortunately, around 30,000 websites get hacked, and small business owners own many of those sites.

 SiteGround has some of the best security in the business.
-In fact, they were the first web host to apply account isolation mechanisms.
+They were the first web host to apply account isolation mechanisms.
 (Meaning that if one site on the server gets hacked, all of the other websites on the server are isolated and remain secure.)
 While many hosts have followed their example, many hosts could benefit from better account isolation mechanisms.

 They also keep a close watch on vulnerability announcements.
-For example, they issued a patch for a major WordPress WP Touch and Joomla!
+For example, they issued a patch for a significant WordPress WP Touch and Joomla!
 VirtueMart vulnerability within 48 hours.
-In comparison, SiteGround tested 12 other hosts a month after the vulnerability had been announced.
+In comparison, SiteGround tested 12 other hosts a month after the vulnerability announcement.
 All 12 failed the test, and were still able to be hacked.

-With hacking being such an important issue for website owners, that's downright unacceptable.
-It really caught my attention that they take such an aggressive approach to keeping my sites safe.
+With hacking being such an essential issue for website owners, that's downright unacceptable.
+It caught my attention that they take such an aggressive approach to keeping my sites safe.

 Pro #1 - The Best Customer Support I’ve Ever Encountered

-There’s plenty of reviews and articles from people complaining about bad web hosting customer support, so I won’t waste time with my personal stories.
+There's plenty of reviews and articles from people complaining about lousy web hosting customer support, and I won't bother wasting time with my personal stories.
 I think everyone knows how unbelievably irritating it can be dealing with incompetent support staff.
-Just imagine how angry you would be if your server has gone offline, customers can’t access your website, you're losing sales by the minute, and your web host isn’t helping at all.
+Just imagine how angry you would be if your server has gone offline, customers can't access your website, you're losing sales by the minute, and your web host isn't helping at all.

-If you noticed a common theme among my cons of SiteGround, all of my issues were solved by their staff.
-There’s actually not much to talk about when it comes to their support service.
+A common theme among my cons about SiteGround is that their staff solved all of the issues.
+There’s not much to talk about when it comes to their support service.
 If there’s a problem with your server, no matter how difficult it is to solve, they work with you until it’s fixed.
 It’s as simple as that.
 The bottom line is, unlike so many other hosting providers, they’re actually competent.